buzzingwires/nqiv/DEVELOPING.md

 #### Linux (AppImage) ###

 A few changes to the standard process are needed to make the AppImage.
-Requires `./configure --prefix=/usr` and for `./scripts/make_appimage.sh` to then be run.
+Requires `./configure --prefix=/usr` and for `./scripts/make_appimage.sh` to then be run after building.

 Contributing
 ------------